chobbledotcom/play-test-website/pages/about.md

 permalink: /about/
 ---

+**Play-Test is open source, community driven, expandable, and easy to use.**

-**Play-Test is a web platform for logging inspections of play equipment like bouncy castles, slides, or obstacle courses.**
+At present, it is a web platform for logging inspections of play equipment like bouncy castles, slides, or obstacle courses.

 These units are commonly tested against the **BS EN 14960** specification, and that's the specification that Play-Test tries to fit to.